AHFotis/PasswordGenerator/README.md

     * Numbers
     * Special characters (base on OWASP Foundation list)

 The length is returned, the apporpriate character arrays are concated, and a function featuring a for loop and randomizer returns the password as a string to the generator.
-While loops also used to keep user from inputing a string for character number and for not choosing at least one character from.
+While loops also used to keep user from inputing a string or unusable number for length and for not choosing at least one character form.

 ## Project Criteria